phenotypic/homebridge-web-boiler/README.md

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based boiler to Apple's [HomeKit](http://www.apple.com/ios/home/).
 Using simple HTTP requests, the plugin allows you to turn on/off the boiler and control the target temperature.

+Find script samples for the boiler controller in the _examples_ folder.

 ## Installation

 1. Install [homebridge](https://github.com/nfarina/homebridge#installation-details)